 All components of the formula based on the preformulation were mixed using a mixer at medium speed for 60 minutes.
 The homogenized hydrogel was immersed in a calcium chloride solution with a concentration of 0.5% for 60 minutes.
 After the immersion process, a solid structure was obtained from the hydrogel, the mask was then printed and stored in a container containing a propylene glycol solution as a humectant so that the water in the hydrogel did not evaporate quickly during the storage process.
 Evaluation of the preparation was carried out by means of organoleptic observation, weight and size, pH test, and swelling, shrinkage, homogeneity test, dispersion test and adhesion test which were formed on the three formulations.

 In organoleptic testing, the dosage form, color and odor were observed.
 The results obtained for each of the three formulas with three replications before and after accelerated storage obtained the same results.
-The three formulas have a pink color because the base used is na-alginate.
+The three formulas have a pink color because the base used is Naalginate.
 The resulting color is not too bright so it is still quite comfortable to use.
 Another physical appearance is the consistency of semi-solid and odorless so that this hydrogel is quite soft and gives a cooling effect when used.